 Thankfully, this type of habit is relatively easy to break by simply removing the reward response so if your dog does start to randomly lick your ear, pay it no attention and leave it to lick to its heart’s content.
 It is very likely that without the positive response that the habit relies on to be actioned that your dog will wander off within a week and find something new to entertain itself with.

-We see so many people reaching out with questions about their dog licking them wondering if they should be concerned.
-In our opinion, there is no need to worry or be concerned and as we have covered above, there are a number of reasons where licking has been cemented into your dogs instinct for a number of different reasons and is totally normal.
-Although the licking of your ears can be annoying, the majority of the common reasons that dogs do it can be counters with it trained out of your dog quickly and easily.
+Some individuals contact us with concerns about their dog licking them and wonder if they should be concerned.
+There is no need to worry or be concerned in our opinion, and as we have discussed above, there are a variety of reasons why licking has been ingrained in your dog’s instinct for a variety of reasons and is completely acceptable.